beatobongco/TIL/README.md

 I love to read.
 Here are some [book recommendations](https://beatobongco.com/book-highlights/) and my [reading list](https://github.com/beatobongco/ReadingList).

 ## 9/6/2018
+* Conversation with Paul Graham https://www.youtube.com/watch?v=4WO5kJChg3w
+  * Intellgent people can judge other intelligent people but trustworthy people cannot because they are often fooled.
 * Reminds me of Danny Kahneman's method, note that at one point he recommended assigning equal weights (but that was for hiring) https://www.nytimes.com/2018/09/01/opinion/sunday/how-make-big-decision.html
 * Why read the classics https://www.nybooks.com/articles/1986/10/09/why-read-the-classics/